pakyow/pakyow/README.md

 Pakyow is a framework for building modern websites and web apps.
 Views update in realtime to stay in sync with backend state.
-This is done using a traditional, backend-driven architecture.
-Business logic is written once and stays on the server, which means you write no JavaScript.
+This is done using a traditional, backend-driven architecture, which means business logic is written once and stays on the server (write no JavaScript).

-Pakyow is designed with progressive enhancement in mind.
-Because views are rendered on the server, they remain accessible to users who are using unsupported browsers.
-The realtime layers is simply turned off.
+Pakyow is also designed with progressive enhancement in mind.
+Because views are rendered on the server, they remain accessible to users who happen to be using unsupported browsers.
+The realtime layer is simply disabled, while all content continues to remain accessible.

 There are three core concepts you should be familiar with: